-The Axe-Fx features a built in metronome.
-Two parameters control its function.
+The Axe-Fx II features a built in metronome whose signal is mixed in at Output 1.

 METRONOME - Turns the metronome on or off.

 METRO LEVEL - Sets the level of the metronome from +/- 20db

 13 Backing Up and Restoring

 The Axe-Fx II can create external backups to a computer or other MIDI recorder, or onboard backups to its flash ROM memory.
 Both methods are described below, as are details on how to restore each type of backup.
 It is a wise practice to back up your Axe-Fx II regularly.